Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Background

 Charging an electric vehicle can be done with either Alternating Current (AC) or Direct Current (DC).
 While for AC charging the car has to be equipped with a rectifier that converts the alternating current to direct current, for DC charging this process is outsourced to the charging station.
 To reduce the additional weight from the rectifier, its capacity is limited, which caps the maximum charging power for AC charging to around 22 kW.
 In contrast, DC charging enables high-power charging, often referred to as rapid charging, with up to 350 kW.
 Therefore, for recharging a vehicle in a short time frame, DC chargers are the first choice.

 In addition to the Combined Charging System, three competing DC charging standards currently exist --- CHAdeMO, Tesla's supercharger, and GB/T 20234.
-While Tesla's supercharger is a proprietary technology, CHAdeMO was developed by car manufacturers from Japan as an alternative to CCS~\cite{das2020electric}.
+While Tesla's supercharger is a proprietary technology, CHAdeMO was developed by car manufacturers from Japan and is an alternative to CCS mainly in the Asian market~\cite{das2020electric}.
 Similarly, GB/T 20234 was designed for the Chinese market.
 The main difference between these standards and CCS is the use of CAN for the charging communication rather than PLC.
-However, more and more non-European car manufacturers using CHAdeMO, such as Kia, Nissan, and Hyundai, moved to CCS~\cite{electrek2018, autocar2019, chargedevs2020}.
+However, more and more non-European car manufacturers previously using CHAdeMO, such as Kia, Nissan, and Hyundai, moved to CCS for markets outside of Asia~\cite{electrek2018, autocar2019, chargedevs2020}.
 Moreover, Tesla started using CCS with the introduction of the European version of their Model 3 in 2018~\cite{teslaCCS2018} and recently announced an updated version of their Model S and Model X for the European market, which will be equipped with a CCS socket by default and no longer require an adapter~\cite{models2022}.
-Therefore, it is likely that in the near future, CCS will become the primary global charging standard~\cite{thedriven_war_over}.
+The recent developments suggest that CCS will play a crucial role as a globally adapted standard in the future.
 As such, our work focuses on CCS only and will discuss the relevant details about its underlying technical details in the subsequent section.